cncf/wg-serverless/workflow/spec/spec.md

         "actionMode": {
             "type" : "string",
             "enum": ["SEQUENTIAL", "PARALLEL"],
-            "description": "Specifies how actions are to be performed (in sequence of parallel)" "default": "SEQUENTIAL"
+            "description": "Specifies how actions are to be performed (in sequence of parallel)", "default": "SEQUENTIAL"
         },
         "actions": {